coleenquadros/configuration/docs/app-sre/onboarding/README.md

 - Developer access to the App is represented properly in roles/permissions in the App-Interface.
 - The Escalation matrix is properly defined.
 - OpenShift resources: it has a staging environment targetting a staging namespace and a production environment targetting a production namespace.
-- There documented SOPs to help triage possible problems with the app running in production.
+- There are documented SOPs to help triage possible problems with the app running in production.
+- There is a documented SOP for determining basic functionality.

 A WIP step by step guide can be found [here](onboarding-app-step-by-step/).